MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 |---|---|
 :::image type="content" source="media/web-query-data/light-mode.png" alt-text="Screen shot of color legend in light mode"::: | :::image type="content" source="media/web-query-data/dark-mode.png" alt-text="Screen shot of color legend in dark mode":::

-Follow these rules to use highlighted error levels:
+#### Column requirements for highlighting

-1. Column must be of type int, long or string.
+For highlighted error levels, the column must be of type int, long or string.

-2. If Column is of type long or int:
+* If the column is of type `long` or `int`:
-   - Column name must be `Level`
+   * The column name must be *Level*
-   - Values must only include numbers between 1 and 5.
+   * Values may only include numbers between 1 and 5.
-3. If Column is of type string,
+* If the column is of type `string`:
-   - Column name can be `Level` to improve performance.
+   * Column name can optionally be *Level* to improve performance.
-   - it must only include these values
+   * The column can only include the following values:
-	   - critical (or crit, fatal, assert, high)
+	   * critical, crit, fatal, assert, high
-	   - error (or e)
+	   * error, e
-	   - warning (or w, monitor)
+	   * warning, w, monitor
-	   - information
+	   * information
-	   - verbose (or verb, d).
+	   * verbose, verb, d

 ## Provide feedback